Spotlight: Cape Cod National Seashore

 From authentic, no-frills, traditional, "wicked good," seafaring restaurants (think lobster traps, clam bars, fish ‘n’ chips—but it’s the real deal, no gimmicks) to the newer generation of creative, gourmet dining, you’ll be hard pressed to find a bad meal on the island.

 The key is to eat local seafood.
 Codfish, flounder, haddock, halibut, monkfish, striped bass, tuna, swordfish, lobster, clams, oysters, scallops and mussels should be on your menu.
 Oh, and make sure you try at least one cup of “chowdah.”

-Though the Cape Cod National Seashore itself doesn’t offer camping, Nickerson State Park does.
-But Cape Cod is known for its beds and breakfasts, inns ranging from farmhouses to historic maritime homes, hotels and motels.
+Though the Cape Cod National Seashore itself does not offer camping, Nickerson State Park and Scusset Beach State Reservation do.
+But other opportunities abound; Cape Cod is known for its beds and breakfasts, inns ranging from farmhouses to historic maritime homes, hotels and motels.

 For a comprehensive list of facilities, sites, resources, and stories about Cape Cod National Seashore, check out the Guides Guide to Cape Cod National Seashore—guiding you from south to north as you tour the Cape!